threeaccents/smq/README.md

 # Simple Message Queue

 A fun simple lightweight in-memory message queue.
+Written in less than 55 lines of code.

 ## Install